atharray/cunny-lake-archive/README.md

 ![](./assets/image.png)

-Quickly generated script that will save cunny lake snapshots every 5 minutes.
+Quickly generated script that will save cunny lake snapshots every 15 minutes by default.

-This script downloads map tiles from **wplace.live** and stitches them together into a single combined image.
-It runs the screenshot task automatically every **15 minutes** (Default, adjustable), saving the output with a timestamped filename.

-App is a quick WIP MVP for this emergency and might have bugs.

----
+Highly configurable using `config.cfg`.

 ## Requirements
 - Python **3.8+** (tested on Python 3.12)

 ## How to use app

-Download this repo using the [releases tab](https://github.com/atharray/cunny-lake-archive/releases).
+Download this repo using the [releases tab](https://github.com/atharray/cunny-lake-archive/releases) and clicking on a release zip file.

 Unzip the folder and follow system specific instructions below:

 ### Windows

-Double click start.bat. screenshots should start appearing
+Double click start.bat or run `.\start.bat` in the directory where the bat file is located.

 If you have any errors it could be because your python version was installed incorrectly, download latest at https://python.org